yayahjb/neartree/NearTree/README_NearTree.txt

    CNEARTREE_NORM_L1, CNEARTREE_NORM_L2 or CNEARTREE_NORM_LINF for L1, L2 or
    L-infinity norms.
 Starting with release 2.1, all insertions are delayed by default, unless the insertions is done by a call to CNearTreeImmediateInsert.
-If it is desired to automatically defer all inserts, even in calls to CNearTreeImmediateInsert, until a the first search or a manual call to CNearTreeCompleteDelayedInsert, the flag CNEARTREE_DEFER_ALL should be ored with treetype.
+The insertions that have been queued are completed by a call to CNearTreeCompleteDelayedInsert or by any search.
+   The insertions are actually done in a randomized order, either for an initial block of sqrt(#queue) by default, or for the entire queue if the flag CNEARTREE_DEFER_ALL is ored with treetype.
+In addition, if the flag CNEARTREE_DEFER_ALL is set, all inserts will be deferred, even in calls to CNearTreeImmediateInsert.
 Alteratively, if minimal reorganization of the order of the tree is desired on each insertion, CNEARTREE_FLIP should be ored with treetype.
 When first created, a neartree has no right or left node and with the dMax-below set to negative values so that any match found will be stored since it will greater than the negative value.
 The tree is then populated by calls to CNearTreeInsert, with each call providing a coordinate vector coord and an optional object pointer obj.
    The API copies the coordinate vector, but does not copy the object.
 Later, when a search is requested or an explicit call to CNearTreeCompleteDelayedInsert is made, the tree is populated in the order left, right and then the nearer child, working from a randomized selection from the items queued for insertion.

    Optionally, the actual insertions may done immediately by calling CNearTreeImmediateInsert instead of CNearTreeInsert.
 For upwards